StatBiomed/HKUbioinfoNet/README.md

 ### Join

-If you are interested receiving updates / notifications, please subscribe by sending an email to our [organizer](mailto:lishumin@connect.hku.hk?subject=Subscribe bioinfo-network-hku group&body=Hi,my name is ?? from ?? lab.
+If you are interested in receiving updates / notifications, please subscribe to our bioinfo-network-hku group by sending an email to our
+[organizer](mailto:lishumin@connect.hku.hk?subject=Subscribe bioinfo-network-hku group&body=Hi,my name is ?? from ?? lab.
 Thanks.).

 > To *unsubscribe* from this group, send email to